zshamrock/blog/resources/templates/md/posts/2015-08-23-skynet-in-go-and-clojure.md

         // SI: The index of the node on which the Skynet agent is positioned this turn var SI int
         fmt.Scan(&SI)
-        // here I realized while working on Clojure version of the solution that I could use set instead.
+        // I realized while working on Clojure version of the solution that I could use set instead.
 Just studied slices at the moment.
 The "set" can be implemented as a map with value type bool, as stays in Effective Go http://golang.org/doc/effective_go.html#maps visited := make([]bool, N)
         visited[SI] = true
         // and use list as a queue implementation